burstein-lab/genomic-nlp-server/web/README.md

 ```
 heroku login
 heroku container:login
-heroku git:remote -a gnlp # Or create a new one with `heroku create`
+heroku git:remote -a gnlp-web # Or create a new one with `heroku create`
 heroku container:push web
 heroku container:release web
 heroku open